Pradnya144/Portfolio-Project-2/README.md

    * As a player who has played this game before:
      * I want to be able to directly start playing the game.
      * I want to interface to be simple and clear as should be for a logical game.

+### Structure

+The game interface consists of 2 pages.

+* A landing page or the main game page having the main game area where user enters inputs and sees reults, a timer and winstreak.
+Also a tab to view the instructions.
+* An instructions page having the rules of the game with examples.